-IBS symptoms can be very persistent.
+IBS symptoms can be very annoying and persistent.
 But it does not have to be expensive or complicated to find relief.
 In fact, some of the most effective ways to feel better are either free or inexpensive.
-In this post, there are two main (free) tips to improve IBS symptoms.
-They are repeated at the end of the post.
+In this post, the main strategy to improve IBS symptoms is completely free.
+It’s repeated at the end of the post.

 IBS symptoms—5 simple tips